csev/sakai-scripts/README.md

 into several directories and make different nightly builds.
 If you get really tricky, you can override sakai-dist.properties by copying it to sakai.properties (which git will ignore) and change lots of things like switching from MySql to Oracle.

-Also you could put the ojdbc jar file in the jars folder so the db.sh copies that into common/lib each time you make a new Apache.
-Note that db.sh does not understand oracle so your might want to change MYSQL\_COMMAND to be "cat" so it does not try to run mysql to create an Oracle database.
+Note that db.sh does not understand oracle so if you are running oracle, you might want to change MYSQL\_COMMAND to be "cat" so it does not try to run mysql to create an Oracle database.

 db.sh